zhangjinshui-nerveee/nerveee_old/content/blogs/fpga_development_with_sbrio_and_labview/index.md

   - It has something to do with the timeout configuration.
 When the timeout is set a positive integar, there is the error code 50400.
 It disappeared when set to -1, but the program would get stuck at iteration 69.
   - The reason is that FIFO is overflowed.

+- I got confused about the size definition in FIFO.
+There are some different "depths" in FIFO.
+  - "Requested Number of Elements".
+As in the project interface -- FIFO (right-click) -- FIFO properties -- General
+  - The array size that we write to FIFO
+  - Evoke method.
+FIFO. write.
+There is a property "empty elements remaining".
+> In my first understanding, the empty elements remaining should be equal to requested number - the array size we write to FIFO.
+But in the program debugging, it's not.
+Why is that?